top of page

 AGC fuse

-Terminal (MRBF) fuses [30A - 300A]: Terminal fuses are pretty much exclusively used for fusing leisure batteries.
-They are rated to handle a large current.
+Terminal (MRBF) fuses [30A - 300A]: Terminal fuses are almost exclusively used for fusing leisure batteries.
+They are rated to handle a large current and attach conveniently straight to the leisure battery terminals.

 Terminal fuse block

-MIDI / MEGA / ANL / Class T Fuses [30A - 400A]: These fuses are all designed to take large current.
+MIDI, MEGA, ANL, and Class T Fuses [30A - 400A]: These fuses are all designed to take a large current.
 Most of them are inline fuses, meaning they are installed on the wire.
-In van conversions, we use ANL and MEGA fuses to fuse the likes of our inverter.
+In van conversions, we use ANL and MEGA fuses to fuse things like inverters and battery chargers.

 Mega fuse and holder